a1leycat/Credit-Card-Number-Verifier/README.md

-# Credit-Card-Number-Verifier (School Project)
+# Credit-Card-Number-Verifier (School Project):
 This program verifies whether a credit card number is valid or not using the Luhn algorithm.

-Requirements
+Requirements:
 This program requires a C++ compiler to run.

-Usage
+Usage:
 Compile the program using your C++ compiler of choice.
 Run the compiled executable file.
 Enter the credit card number you wish to verify when prompted.